yusufozturk/panther/docs/gitbook/operations/runbooks.md

  Failure Impact
  * Failure of this lambda will mean specific remediations are failing and infrastructure will remain in violation of policy.

+## panther-cfn-custom-resources
+Used by CloudFormation when deploying or updating Panther.

+ Failure Impact
+ * Panther itself will not be affected, but deployments may be failing

 ## panther-compliance
 This ddb table holds policy violation events for associated resources in the `panther-resources` ddb table.